Are Six Misconceptions About Skin Cancer tripping you up for problems in the future? ( Updated 1 27 23)

 I am sure there are other factors that would predispose you to quickly get in trouble with too much sun.

 2. My Story

 I lived on a farm as a child and helped when I could.
 Dad wasn’t one for child labor, so we were not in the field’s unbearable hours.
 My brother did drive a tractor, while I did little of that because in Dad’s mind that was a guy’s work, not a girl’s.

 Like most, I thought I wouldn’t have to deal with skin cancer.
 Time proved me wrong.
-At the ripe old age of 24, I had my first discolored place that covered a large part of my right cheek removed.
+At the ripe old age of 24, I had my first discolored place that covered about a quarter of my right cheek removed.
 This damage was caused by too many hours in the sun, a lot of those hours as a passenger in a vehicle.